|Artillery preserved in Portugal

 Spanish 17-cm Bronze Field Mortar cast in Barcelona, Spain in 1795.

-24-pounder Bronze SBML gun with dolphin carrying handles mounted on a 24-pounder iron carriage.
+Bronze 24-pounder Smoothbore Muzzleloading Gun with dolphin carrying handles mounted on a 24-pounder iron carriage.
 This gun was cast in Holland in 1737.
 It bears the Coat of Arms of King Joao V. This gun with its mounting originally belonged to the Tower of Bugio, located at the mouth of the Tagus River.

-8-cm Bronze rifled field gun mounted on a Naval carriage.
-This gun was cast by Portuguese Armhy Ordnance in 1868.
-A the end of the 19th century in was used in the Portuguese African campaigns in support of Naval forces fighting on land.
+Bronze 8-cm rifled field gun mounted on a Naval carriage.
+This gun was cast by Portuguese Army Ordnance in 1868.
+At the end of the 19th century in was used in the Portuguese African campaigns in support of Naval forces fighting on land.

 11.4-mm Maxim-Nordenfeldt Model 1889 machine-gun, (Serial No. 1347).